-- (1) Pursuant to the Company's Equity Award Grant Date Policy Statement, the date of grant is the first Monday (or the next following trading day if that Monday is not a trading day) of the month following the month in which the grant was approved by either the Board or the Compensation Committee.
-For additional information regarding our Equity Award Grant Date Policy Statement, see "Other Matters Relating to Executive Compensation Equity Award Policy" in the CD&A. - (2) Amounts in this column represent the possible payouts under the Company's cash incentive program for 2012, which is described in the CD&A under "Elements of our Compensation Program Annual Cash Incentive Programs."
+- (1) At grant, the Compensation Committee set the grant date at March 25, 2013, which was an exception to the Company's general Equity Award Grant Date Policy.
+For additional information regarding our Equity Award Grant Date Policy Statement, see "Other Matters Relating to Executive Compensation Equity Award Policy" in the CD&A. - (2) Amounts in this column represent the possible payouts under the Company's semi-annual cash incentive programs for 2013, which are described in the CD&A under "Elements of our Compensation Program Semi-Annual Cash Incentive Programs."
 Possible payouts were calculated based on target and maximum bonus percentages (expressed as a percentage of eligible earnings) set for each officer multiplied by the officer's eligible earnings in effect for the annual period.
-The incentive program for 2012 was established by the Compensation Committee on February 15, 2012 and was cancelled on August 16, 2012.
+The incentive programs for the first half of 2013 and for the second half of 2013 were established by the Compensation Committee on February 19, 2013 and August 14, 2013, respectively.